Top tips for feeding the competition horse

 Feeding before exercise

 The amount of time you need to leave between feeding and riding will depend on what you feed and how hard your horse will be working.
-Cereal based meals should not be given in the 3 hours before intense exercise but feeding small amounts of forage or shopped fibre helps to prevent gastric splashing.
+Cereal based meals should not be given in the 3 hours before intense exercise but feeding small amounts of forage or shopped fibre fed before riding helps to prevent gastric splashing.

 Feeding after exercise